Image of a man in India. This image is an archive image and

 Simple shaks are functioning as slaughterhouses.

-Concerns of slautering
+Concerns of slautering - public health

 Slaughtering animals on a large scale poses significant logistical problems and public health concerns, with public aversion to meat packing in many cultures influencing the location of slaughterhouses.
 In addition, some religions stipulate certain conditions for the slaughter of animals so that practices within slaughterhouses vary.